JudahGabriel/OctoStore/README.md

 <summary>Is this an official Microsoft project?</summary>

-Yes.
 This started as an individual hackathon idea within Microsoft.
 It has since been given official support as an experimental idea by the Microsoft Store team.

 </details>